Carlos Alcaraz wins US Open for 1st Slam title, top ranking – KION546

 Alcaraz is imbued with boundless enthusiasm and energy, not to mention skill, speed, stamina and sangfroid.
 And now he’s a U.S. Open champion and the No. 1 player in men’s tennis.

-Alcaraz used his combination of moxie and maturity to beat Casper Ruud 6-4, 2-6, 7-6 (1), 6-3 for the trophy at Flushing Meadows on Sunday and become the youngest man to lead the ATP rankings.
+Using his uncommon combination of moxie and maturity, Alcaraz beat Casper Ruud 6-4, 2-6, 7-6 (1), 6-3 on Sunday to both earn the trophy at Flushing Meadows and become the youngest man to lead the ATP rankings.

 “Well, this is something that I dreamed of since I was a kid,” said Alcaraz, whom folks of a certain age might still consider a kid.
 “It’s something I worked really, really hard (for).
 It’s tough to talk right now.
 A lot of emotions.”

-Alcaraz is a Spaniard who was appearing in his eighth major tournament and second at Flushing Meadows but already has attracted plenty of attention as someone considered the Next Big Thing in men’s tennis.
+Alcaraz, who will move up three ranking spots from No. 4 on Monday, already has attracted plenty of attention as someone considered the Next Big Thing in a sport dominated for decades by the Big Three of Rafael Nadal, Novak Djokovic and Roger Federer.

+“He’s one of these few rare talents that comes up every now and then in sports.
+That’s what it seems like,” said Ruud, a 23-year-old from Norway.
+“Let’s see how his career develops, but it’s going all in the right direction.”

-He was serenaded by choruses of “Olé, Olé, Olé!
-Carlos!” that reverberated off the arena’s closed roof — and Alcaraz often motioned to the supportive spectators to get louder.
+The Spaniard was serenaded by choruses of “Olé, Olé, Olé!
+Carlos!” that reverberated off the arena’s closed roof — and Alcaraz often motioned for the spectators to get louder.
+There were a couple of magical points that drew standing ovations, including one Alcaraz lost with a laser of an on-the-run forehand while ending up face-down on his belly.

 Alcaraz went five sets against 2014 U.S. Open champion Marin Cilic in the fourth round, ending at 2:23 a.m.
 Tuesday; against Jannik Sinner in the quarterfinals, a 5-hour, 15-minute thriller that ended at 2:50 a.m.
 Friday after Alcaraz needed to save a match point; and against Frances Tiafoe in the semifinals.

 “You have to give everything on court.
 You have to give everything you have inside.
-I worked really, really hard to earn it,” Alcaraz said after the final.
+I worked really, really hard to earn it,” Alcaraz said.
 “It’s not time to be tired.”

 This was not a stroll to the finish, though.